Career Defined for a Kitchen Designer

 Other related careers include:

-A job growth of 2% was projected for industrial designers for the 2014 to 2024 reporting period, per the BLS.
+A job growth of 4% was projected for industrial designers for the 2016 to 2026 reporting period, per the BLS.
 These types of designers sketch blueprints and develop models for products like cars, toys and home appliances.
 Entry-level design jobs usually require a bachelor's degree in a related field.
-Commercial and industrial designers had a median salary of $67,130 in 2015.
+Commercial and industrial designers had a median salary of $65,970 in 2017, per the BLS.

 Responsible for the creation and implementation of building designs, architects must be licensed and have an architecture degree and work experience through an internship.
-With exception to landscape and naval architects, the job outlook for architects was 7% from 2014 to 2024, based on BLS data.
-Architects earned a median salary of $76,100 in 2015.
+With the exception of landscape and naval architects, the job outlook for architects was an expected 4% increase from 2016 to 2026, based on BLS data.
+Architects earned a median salary of $78,470 in 2017.